Unplanned Readmission to Hospital

 It is important to note that unplanned hospital readmissions may or may not be related to the previous visit, and some unplanned readmissions are not preventable.
 Good discharge plans can help reduce the rate of unplanned readmissions by giving patients the care instructions they need after a hospital stay and by helping patients recognise symptoms that may require immediate medical attention.

 This graph shows the percentage of patients admitted to Darwin Private Hospital that have required an unexpected and unplanned readmission to hospital within 28 days of their first admission.
-The rate for the past 3 years is shown in the blue bars.
+The rate for the past 6 years is shown in the blue bars.
 This is compared to the rate of “unplanned readmission” in other Australian hospitals (the grey bar).
 A recent analysis from the NSW Bureau of Health Information, reports that the unplanned readmission rate in NSW public hospitals was 6.8% and rising, 18 to 40% higher than in previous years.

 The graph shows that patients admitted to Darwin Private Hospital are less likely to have an unplanned readmission compared with other Australian hospitals.